 Before the advent of multi-core CPUs, clock speed was viewed as the key spec for comparing single-core processors.
-Today, it’s taken into consideration alongside number of cores, CPU cache, and power consumption.
+Today, it’s taken into consideration alongside many other factors, like:

-Specific benchmarks are the best way to assess CPU performance in a particular game engine, but clock speed is a good general guide to the relative performance of processors within a product family.
+These examples show that specific benchmarks are the best way to assess CPU performance in a particular game engine.
+However, clock speed remains a good general guide to the relative performance of processors within a product family.

 What Does Turbo Frequency Mean?

-Intel CPU specifications list both Max Turbo Frequency and Processor Base Frequency.
-The processor base frequency refers to the CPU’s regular operating point, while the Max Turbo Frequency refers to the maximum speed the processor can achieve using Intel® Turbo Boost Technology.
+Intel processor specifications list both Max Turbo Frequency and Processor Base Frequency.
+The processor base frequency refers to the its regular operating point, while the Max Turbo Frequency refers to the maximum speed the processor can achieve using Intel® Turbo Boost Technology.

-Intel® Turbo Boost Technology is a tool that enhances clock speed dynamically to deal with heavy workloads.
+Intel Turbo Boost Technology enhances clock speed dynamically to deal with heavy workloads.
 It works without requiring any installation or configuration by the user.
-The technology judges the amount of thermal headroom the processor has, as well as the number of cores in use, and then boosts clock speed to the maximum safe level.
+The technology judges the amount of heat the system can tolerate, as well as the number of cores in use, and then boosts clock speed to the maximum safe level.
 Read more about the technology here.

-Which number is more important for gaming?
-The turbo frequency.
-Given adequate cooling, this is the speed your CPU will operate at when dealing with heavy workloads (such as traveling through a city, or calculating the AI behavior on an enemy turn in a strategy game) in the most CPU-intensive titles.
+Base Processor Frequency and Max Turbo Frequency are two core performance metrics that refer to different usage scenarios.
+For high-intensity gaming, the turbo frequency is the more important metric..
+Given adequate cooling, this is the speed your CPU will operate at when dealing with heavy gaming workloads such as traveling through a highly detailed environment, or calculating AI behavior on an enemy turn in a strategy game in the most CPU-intensive titles.

 How Do You Adjust Your CPU Clock Speed?

-The term “overclocking”5 refers to speeding up the CPU clock for more processing power.
-Intel CPUs with a “K” in the name have an unlocked “multiplier” for easy overclocking when paired with a motherboard chipset that supports overclocking.
+The term “overclocking” refers to speeding up the CPU clock for more processing power.
+As mentioned above, Intel CPUs with a “K” in the name have an unlocked “multiplier” for easy overclocking when paired with a motherboard chipset that supports overclocking.

-The CPU multiplier (sometimes called the “CPU ratio”) is multiplied against the CPU Base Clock (or BCLK) to determine the processor’s clock speed.
+The CPU multiplier (sometimes called the “CPU ratio”) expresses the CPU’s performance as a multiplier of the CPU Base Clock (or BCLK) speed.
 A CPU multiplier of 46 and a base clock of 100 MHz, for example, results in a clock speed of 4.6GHz.
-(Note that the BCLK in the system’s BIOS settings is not the same as the “Processor Base Frequency” referred to in Intel specs — the latter refers to the overall CPU clock speed when Intel® Turbo Boost Technology isn’t activated.)
+Note that the BCLK in the system’s BIOS settings is not the same as the “Processor Base Frequency” referred to in Intel specs — the latter refers to the overall CPU clock speed when Intel Turbo Boost Technology isn’t activated.